-In this study, the potential impact of Nigeria's transgenic PBR cowpea, which is the first transgenic cowpea to be commercialized in the world, was assessed to evaluate the possible threats and harm that the crop may pose to the environment and the ecological niches of the diverse useful soil and plant organisms.
+In this study, the potential impact of Nigeria's transgenic Pod Borer Resistant (PBR) Cowpea, which is the first transgenic cowpea to be commercialized in the world, was assessed to evaluate the possible threats and harm that the crop may pose to the environment and the ecological niches of the diverse useful soil and plant organisms.

-The current study observed a greater abundance of species and families across various ecological niches in transgenic PBR cowpea fields than in non-transgenic cowpea fields.
+The current study observed a greater abundance of species and families across various ecological niches in transgenic PBR Cowpea fields than in non-transgenic cowpea fields.
 This disparity may be attributed to the higher evenness and intensity of flowers in the IT97KT transgenic cowpea variety, leading to increased pod, leaf, and overall yield production.
-This speculation aligns with findings from several studies, including those by Fragkiadaki et al. (2023), Plos et al. (2023); Bonelli et al. (2022); Nadine et al. (2020); Braatz et al. (2021), and Adedoja, Kehinde & Samways (2018), all of which have linked flowering and podding to insect population dynamics.
+This speculation aligns with findings from several studies, including those by Fragkiadaki et al. (2023), Carolin et al. (2023), Bonelliet al. (2022), Otiobo et al., Braatz et al. (2021), and Adedoja et al. (2018), all of which have linked flowering and podding to insect population dynamics.

 According to Guo et al. (2014), the various functional ecological indices of the surrounding species to any newly introduced crop such as the PBR cowpea would be significantly altered if disruption of any biological property occurs because of planting such crop.
 However, the findings from this research show that the total species count throughout the study period is similar in value.
-Analysis of the various ecological indices, including Shannon Diversity index, Bray-Curtis Dissimilarity index, Pielou evenness index, PCA, and Renyi Diversity silhouettes, all showed a close range of values between the ecological niches of the transgenic cowpea and its non-transgenic Isoline.
-A similar study conducted at Germany's Oderbruch European Corn Borer infestation area by Schorling & Freier (2006) on a six-year assessment of the impact of transgenic maize expressing Cry1Ab gene on non-target organisms reported the same results.
-In contrast to Fernandes et al. (2022), who postulated that genetic modification of crops has the tendency to reduce crop biodiversity, findings by Abdul et al. (2022) and Anderson et al. (2019) indicated that the transformation of crops for insect resistance is beneficial because it can enable plant species that are near extinction because of the heavy burden of insect infestation to be revived by improving their adaptation to diverse environmental conditions.
-The findings from the current study unequivocally demonstrate that the incorporation of the Cry1Abgene into PBR cowpea does not adversely affect biodiversity.
+Analysis of the various ecological indices, including Shannon Diversity index, Brays Curtis Dissimilarity Index, Pielou evenness index, Principal Component Analysis (PCA), and Renyi Diversity silhouettes, all showed a close range of values between the ecological niches of the transgenic cowpea and its non-transgenic Isoline.
+A similar study conducted at Germany's Oderbruch European Corn Borer infestation area by Schorling and Freier (2006) on a Six-year assessment of the impact of transgenic maize expressing Cry1Ab gene on nontarget organisms reported the same results.
+In contrast to Fernandes et al. (2022), who postulated that genetic modification of crops has the tendency to reduce crop biodiversity, findings by Abdul et al. (2022) and Anderson (2019) indicated that the transformation of crops for insect resistance is beneficial because it can enable plant species that are near extinction because of the heavy burden of insect infestation to be revived by improving their adaptation to diverse environmental conditions.
+The findings from the current study demonstrate that the incorporation of the Cry1Abgene into PBR cowpea does not adversely

 The PCA of both the transgenic and non-transgenic cowpea fields reveals that the distribution of the NTOs was not significantly different throughout the study period.
-This finding is consistent with the report of Guo et al. (2014) and Candolfi et al. (2009), who reported that the Cry1Ab event expressed in the transgenic Corn does not affect the community structure of the NTOs.
-Another research study by Higgins et al. (2009), where a three-year field monitoring of the potential impacts of Cry1F events expressed in a maize hybrid on NTOs, also showed that the community structure of the organisms remained intact.
+This finding is consistent with the report of Guo et al. (2014) and Candolfi et al. (2004), who reported that the Cry1Ab event expressed in the transgenic Corn does not affect the